 In many wearable devices, sensors are the core device and the value proposition of the device.
-Virtual augmented and mixed reality (VR/AR/MR) devices rely on a full suite of sensors to enable users to interact with their surroundings and virtual content requires a set of core sensors to realize human-environment interaction.
-Such as motion sensors, biological sensors, and environmental sensors.
+Virtual augmented and mixed reality (VR/AR/MR) devices rely on a full suite of sensors, such as motion sensors, biological sensors, and environmental sensors, to enable users to interact with their surroundings.
+Virtual content requires a set of core sensors to realize human-environment interaction.
 Smart wearable devices include five modules: processor and memory, power supply, wireless communication, sensors, and actuators.
 Among them, the sensor is the innovative element of the five modules and the core of the communication between people and things.
 Thanks to advances in sensor technology, wearable devices can now enable more accurate data monitoring.

 The smart home is based on the residence, which integrates security monitoring, home appliance control, lighting control, background music, and voice control.
 It can be linked together to centralize management, to provide a more convenient, comfortable, safe, and energy-saving family living environment.
 The smart home system is composed of sensors, actuators, control centers, communication networks, etc., and obtains various data of the indoor environment through various types of sensors.
 Sensors used in homes include temperature sensors, image sensors, photoelectric sensors, and air sensors.